 Thailand is known worldwide for its art of traditional Thai massages, and Bangkok is no exception.

-With options ranging from foot massages to aromatherapy and herbal compress massages, the city has something for every traveler.
+With options ranging from foot massages to aromatherapy, herbal compress massages, and onsens, the city has something for every traveler.

 Whether looking for a quick street-side massage or a full-day luxury spa experience, Bangkok won’t disappoint.